 Interest rate risk

-With the exception of cash, all the consolidated entities financial assets and liabilities are non-interest bearing.
+With the exception of cash, all the Company's and consolidated entity's financial assets and liabilities are non-interest bearing.
 The cash balance earns interest at an average variable interest rate of 4.25%.

 Foreign exchange risk